JktuJQ/LumeNN/README.md

 **LumeNN** is an application that addresses the problem of **binary** and **multiclass** classification of variable stars using various machine learning models.

+Due to development of the app, README documentation might be slightly outdated - it might not show all the classifiers available or their metrics could not be the best out of all possible configurations possible for them.
+Nevertheless, the research is valid under any circumstances, and thus is a valuable part of the whole repository.

 ## Relevance of the Study

 Given the significant accumulation of astronomical observation data,